 We offer certain patient assistance programs.
-We have multiple programs to assist patients, including patient assistance programs, a free product program, and co-pay assistance programs.
-We estimate a reserve for these programs primarily based on expected utilization by patients.
+We have multiple programs to assist patients, including patient financial assistance programs.
+We estimate a reserve for these patient financial assistance programs primarily based on expected utilization by patients.
 These reserves are established in the same period that the related revenue is recognized, resulting in a reduction of gross product sales.